-The City will monitor the performance of the Consultant against goals and performance standards required herein.
+The City will monitor the performance of the Contractor against goals and performance standards required herein.
 Substandard performance as determined by the City will constitute non-compliance with this Contract.
-If action to correct such substandard performance is not taken by the City, Contract termination procedures will be initiated.
-All work submitted by Consultant shall be subject to the approval and acceptance by the City Department Contract Manager designated herein.
-The City Department Contract Manager designated herein shall review each portion of the work when certified as complete and submitted by the Consultant and shall inform the Consultant of any apparent deficiencies, defects, or incomplete work, at any stage of the project.
+If action to correct such substandard performance is not taken by the Contractor within a reasonable period of time to cure such substandard performance after being notified by the City, Contract termination procedures will be initiated.
+All work submitted by Contractor shall be subject to the approval and acceptance by the City Department Contract Manager designated herein.
+The City Department Contract Manager designated herein shall review each portion of the work when certified as complete and submitted by the Contractor and shall inform the Contractor of any apparent deficiencies, defects, or incomplete work, at any stage of the project.